Lyle Alzado: Los Angeles Raiders

-Being discarded by the Browns rekindled a fire in Alzado, and he worked out with a vengeance.
-By the time Alzado joined the Raiders, the team had relocated to Los Angeles.
+After the Browns traded Alzado he committed to a heavy workout regimen.
+By the time he joined the Raiders the team had relocated to Los Angeles.
 After demonstrating dominant play throughout the strike-shortened 9-game season of 1982, he was voted the NFL Comeback Player of the Year.
 He also recorded 7 sacks and 30 tackles while being voted All-AFC.
 That was the sixth season out of his first 12 campaigns that he received a post-season honor.

 Alzado helped lead them to a Super Bowl victory in the 1983 season while recording 50 tackles and 7½ sacks.
 He started at right end opposite future Hall of Fame inductee Howie Long.
 Alzado also had an outstanding 1984 season with 63 tackles and 6 sacks, but the next year his tackle and sack totals dipped to 31 and 3 following a mid-season injury.

 Alzado retired at the end of the 1985 season.
 He attempted a comeback in 1990, but injured a knee during training camp and was released.
 In 196 career games, he racked up 112 sacks, 24 forced fumbles, and nearly 1,000 tackles, while earning Pro Bowl honors in 1977 and 1978.
 After his retirement from playing, Alzado worked as a part-time color analyst for NBC's NFL coverage in 1988–89.

 In 2018, the Professional Football Researchers Association named Alzado to the PFRA Hall of Very Good Class of 2018.